Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/scenemanagement/timing-considerations.md

 How you load scenes is really up to your project/design requirements.

 - **Boot Strap Usage Pattern (Additive Loading Only)**
-    - Your only single mode loaded scene is the very first scene loaded (i.e. scene index of 0 in the scenes in build list within your project's build settings).
+    - Your only single mode loaded scene is the very first scene loaded (that is, scene index of 0 in the scenes in build list within your project's build settings).
     - Because your single mode loaded scene is automatically loaded, the server and all clients will already have this scene loaded
         - To prevent clients from loading the bootstrap scene, you should use server-side [scene validation](using-networkscenemanager.md#scene-validation)
     - All other scenes are loaded additively